eavise-kul/lightnet/docs/notes/03-A-pascal_voc.rst

 .. rubric:: Prune model

-Optionally, you can also prune a model.
-Use the **prune.py** script for this.
-You can again use *prune.py --help* for an explanation of the arguments and flags.
+Optionally, you can also prune a model with the **prune.py** script.
+You can again use ``prune.py --help`` for an explanation of the arguments and flags.

 .. code:: bash